Hierarchical Correlation Clustering and Tree Preserving Embedding: Proofs

-\begin{proof} According to Proposition \ref{theorem:MinimaxSingle} minimax distances correspond to building a single linkage dendrogram which is shift-invariant according to Theorem \ref{thm:agg_shift}.
-Therefore, by shifting the pairwise dissimilarities by $\alpha$, there will be no change in the paths between the clusters of single linkage dendrogram, nor in the paths representing the minimax distances. \end{proof}
+Thereby, minimax dissimilarities correspond to building a single linkage dendrogram and using the linkage as the pairwise dissimilarity between the objects in the two respective clusters.
+We know that according to Proposition \ref{thm:agg_shift} single linkage dendrogram is shift-invariant.
+Therefore, by shifting the pairwise dissimilarities by a sufficient $\alpha$, there will be no change in the paths between the clusters of single linkage dendrogram, nor in the paths representing the minimax dissimilarities.

-\subsection{Proof of Theorem \ref{thm:CC_MM}}
+\subsection{Proof of Theorem 2}

-\begin{proof} In a graph, we define a path between $i$ and $j$ to be positive if all the edge weights on the path are positive.
-Then we have the following.
+Over a graph, we define a path between $i$ and $j$ to be \emph{positive} if all the edge weights on the path are positive.
+Then, we have the following observations.

-\begin{enumerate} \item In a general graph $\mathcal G(\mathbf O, \mathbf S)$, it can be shown that (necessary but sufficient) in the optimal solution of correlation clustering, if the two objects $i$ and $j$ are in the same cluster, then there is at least one positive path between then (the proof can be done by contradiction; if there is no such a path, then the two objects should be in separate clusters in order to avoid the increase in the cost function). \item Whenever there is a positive path between $i$ and $j$, then their minimax similarity $\mathbf S^{MM}_{i,j}$ will be necessarily positive as well.
+\begin{enumerate}[leftmargin=*] \item On a general graph $\mathcal G(\mathbf O, \mathbf S)$, one can see that in the optimal solution of correlation clustering, if the two objects $i$ and $j$ are in the same cluster, then there is at least one positive path between them (the proof can be done by contradiction; if there is no such a path, then the two objects should be in separate clusters in order to avoid the increase in the cost function). \item Whenever there is a positive path between $i$ and $j$, then their minimax similarity $\mathbf S^{MM}_{i,j}$ will be necessarily positive.
 Therefore, when we apply correlation clustering to graph $\mathcal G(\mathbf O, \mathbf S^{MM})$, all the intra-cluster similarities of the optimal clusters will be positive.
-This corresponds to having a positive path between every two objects that are in the same optimal cluster (i.e., there are in the same connected component of $\mathcal G(\mathbf O, \mathbf S')$). \item We can also deduce that when we apply correlation clustering to graph $\mathcal G(\mathbf O, \mathbf S^{MM})$, then for any optimal cluster $\mathbf c$, there is no object $i \notin \mathbf c$ such that $i$ has a positive path to an object in $\mathbf c$.
-Otherwise $i$ and all the other objects outside $\mathbf c$ with positive paths to $i$ would have positive paths to all the objects in $\mathbf c$ such that all of them should be clustered together. \end{enumerate}
+This corresponds to having a positive path between every two objects that are in the same optimal cluster, i.e., they are in the same connected component of $\mathcal G(\mathbf O, \mathbf S')$ where $\mathbf S'$ is defined as

+\item We can also conclude that when we apply correlation clustering to graph $\mathcal G(\mathbf O, \mathbf S^{MM})$, then for any optimal cluster $\mathbf c$, there is no object $i \notin \mathbf c$ such that $i$ has a positive path to an object in $\mathbf c$.
+Otherwise, $i$ and all the other objects outside $\mathbf c$ with positive paths to $i$ would have positive paths to all the objects in $\mathbf c$ such that all of them should be clustered together. \end{enumerate}

 Now we study the connection of connected components of graph $\mathcal G(\mathbf O, \mathbf S')$ to the optimal correlation clustering on $\mathcal G(\mathbf O, \mathbf S^{MM})$.